 Attorneys in the Gibbons Employment & Labor Law Department represent employers and individuals in various claims involving restrictive covenants and trade secrets.
 With regard to trade secrets, we also advise major companies and executive-level employees on employment, non-disclosure, and confidentiality agreements, as well as employee policies and procedures designed to help protect these kinds of assets and intellectual property.
 Our team negotiates employment and separation agreements that address such terms as compensation, equity awards, and restrictive covenants and advises clients on non-competition, anti-raiding, and confidentiality provisions, waivers of employment-based claims, and the full range of compensation issues.

 Wage and Hour/Employee Compensation Issues

-Gibbons represents, in a comprehensive manner, the interests of employers regarding overtime and off-the-clock work, employee classification, independent contractor, and other wage and hour issues under the FLSA and state laws, defending employers in administrative proceedings and in response to wage and hour actions filed in federal or state courts by or on behalf of classes, groups, and individuals.
-We handle matters involving: exempt/nonexempt status; overtime compensation; failure to pay wages; wage deduction; severance pay; employee vs. independent contractor status; and executive compensation.
+Gibbons represents, in a comprehensive manner, the interests of employers regarding overtime and off-the-clock work, employee classification, independent contractor, and other wage and hour issues under the Fair Labor Standards Act (FLSA) and state laws, defending employers in administrative proceedings and in response to wage and hour actions filed in federal and state courts by or on behalf of classes, groups, and individuals.
+We handle matters involving: exempt/non-exempt status; overtime compensation; failure to pay wages; wage deduction; severance pay; employee vs. independent contractor status; and executive compensation.
 In addition, we advise and train employers on wage and hour policies and practices, including conducting self-audits when advisable and addressing such issues as off-the-clock, fluctuating-workweek, misclassification (under the white collar, information technology, and outside sales exemptions), and virtually all other aspects of wage and hour law; for example, we have spearheaded nationwide self-audits for two of the Big Four accounting firms, a large investment bank, and multiple business services companies.